Registering for tax in Ireland

 Value Added Tax (VAT) Ireland

-VAT registration in Ireland is both mandatory and a voluntary tax for both Sole Traders and Limited Companies.
+VAT registration in Ireland is mandatory and a voluntary tax for both Sole Traders and Limited Companies.

-Firstly, VAT generally only becomes mandatory when your business reaches a turnover of €37,500 or above for the sale of services and/or €75,000 or above for the sale of goods over the course of 12 months.
 This is a rolling 12 months, and not according to the calendar.
-In other words, at any stage your business gets close to any of these thresholds, you should register for VAT.
+In other words, at any stage your business gets close to these thresholds, you should register for VAT.

 VAT returns